 Eyesight check: Your examiner will ask you to read a vehicle registration plate from about 20 metres away.
 If you can’t read it, you’ll fail automatically.
 So if you need glasses, make sure you bring them.

 Show me, tell me: Your examiner will ask you a couple of vehicle safety questions — one where you need to explain the answer (show me) and another where you’ll have to demonstrate some kind of safety check.
-You can find a full list of the possible questions on the GOV.UK website.
+You can find a full list of the possible questions on the GOV.UK website. - plus we've written a separate guide about show-me-tell-me questions, with some helpful tips.

 General driving: Once you’re on the road, your examiner will observe your driving in various road settings.
 You won’t be asked to drive on the motorway, and your examiner will give you directions.